3rd workshop on

 WORKSHOP DETAILS

-Of particular interest is the topic of performance-portability, i.e., models/implementations/approaches providing ease of programming and maintaining performance in the presence of varied accelerators, hardware configurations, and execution models.
-Also in scope are studies that explore specific approaches to address these concerns, such as generic programming or domain specific languages.
-The workshop also targets the use of hierarchical parallelism in machine learning and, more broadly, AI, due to the growing importance of these fields.
+Of particular interest are models addressing these concerns portably: providing ease of programming and maintaining performance in the presence of varied accelerators, hardware configurations, and execution models.
+Studies that explore the merits of specific approaches to addressing these concerns, such as generic programming or domain specific languages, are also in scope.

 Submissions are encouraged in, but not limited to the following areas: